 In addition to federal taxes paid for Social Security and Medicare, certain states and local governments may also impose taxes on disability funds and worker’s compensation funds.

 Is FICA Tax the Same as Federal Income Tax?

 While both federal income tax and FICA taxes are employment taxes that employers must withhold from an employee’s paychecks, there are some fundamental differences between the two components of U.S. federal payroll taxes

 The federal income tax is a progressive tax that is affected by your tax filing status.
-This means that the higher your income, the higher is the tax rate.
+This means that the higher your income, the higher the tax rate.
 The individual tax rates can range from ten to thirty-seven percent.

 This tax is actually a regressive tax in that it only applies to a certain amount of earned income each year, known as the contribution and benefit base, which increases most years due to inflation.

 FICA is not included in federal income taxes.
 While both these taxes use the gross wages of the employee as the starting point, they are two separate components that are calculated independently.
 The Medicare and Social Security taxes rarely affect your federal income tax or refunds.

 To calculate the federal income tax, the employer will use the information provided in Form W-4 along with the taxable income and how frequently you’re paid.
 If you’re paid for overtime or receive a bonus, your federal income tax withholding will increase.